The Best Functional Trainers For A Home Gym In 2023

 You can pick up the Titan Fitness Functional Trainer for $2599 with free shipping.
 There are plenty of reviews from customers that you can browse HERE.

-You should also check out our full Titan Fitness Functional Trainer review.
+You should also check out our full Titan Fitness Functional Trainer review to see why we consider it one of the best functional trainers for a home gym.

 REP FT-5000 Functional Trainer

-We’ve only had the ability to test the Rep Fitness FT-5000 Functional Trainer in the wild, but we were immediately impressed with every aspect of this absolute beast, especially at a cost of just $2499.99 with free shipping.
+We only could test the Rep Fitness FT-5000 Functional Trainer in the wild, but we were immediately impressed with every aspect of this absolute beast, especially at the cost of just $2499.99 with free shipping.

 The powder coat on the Rep Fitness unit is better than most units we’ve tested.
 Rep uses a two-layer electrostatic powder coating that they claim is chip resistant.
 Indeed, the paint job feels and looks incredibly professional.